 Lemolo Falls

 This waterfall is gorgeous, cascading 102 feet into a sparkling pool.
-But to see it from the base of the falls requires a very steep hike down via the Lemolo Falls Trail.
-If you go there in the summer make sure that you have mosquito spray and sunscreen as the hike is partly sunny and partly shady.
-More about our hike here on our blog.
+To see it from the base of the falls requires a very steep hike down via the Lemolo Falls Trail.
+If you go there in the summer, make sure that you have mosquito spray and sunscreen as the hike has sunny spots.

 Warm Spring Falls

-It’s a pretty little walk with no elevation to reach Warm Spring Falls.
-The kids ran ahead with the dogs to beat us to the lookout.
-Warm Spring Falls can only be viewed from above, but I really loved the carving in the canyon wall made from what I assume is, thousands of years of water flowing over.
-We noticed a little beaten trail as we were walking away which I am sure you could get a different vantage point but the kids and dogs were basically already back to the car, so we left it for another day.
+It’s a pretty little walk with no elevation to reach the lookout point for Warm Springs Falls.
+It can only be viewed from above, but I really loved the carving in the canyon wall made from what I assume is thousands of years of water flowing over.

 Clearwater Falls

-The short trail to Clearwater Falls is beautiful with moss-covered rocks and big trees along the creek.
-If you take the trail to the left of the falls up to the top you catch a magnificent perspective of water flowing under tree roots and tumbling down.
-Our brave Olivia did not hesitate one bit to go to the edge of the falls, though this mama was a little nervous.
+The short trail to Clearwater Falls is beautiful, with moss-covered rocks and big trees along the creek.
+If you take the trail to the left of the falls up to the top, you catch a magnificent perspective of water flowing under tree roots and tumbling down.
 The kids were having such a good time exploring the falls that of course they didn’t want to leave, but we knew there were more adventures to be had at our next waterfall.

 Whitehorse Falls

-Talk about easy trail.
-To reach Whitehorse Falls we just drove right up to the falls — no trail at all; the viewpoint is right by the parking area.
+Reaching Whitehorse Falls is easy; just drive right up to the falls’ viewpoint; there is no trail at all.
 You can also walk down to the pool right in front of the falls.
-It looked like an amazing spot to go swimming… another adventure to add to the bucket list!
+It looked like an amazing spot to go swimming — another adventure to add to the bucket list.

 Watson Falls

-To reach Watson Falls is nice easy trail for everyone, with a couple of spots where we held the kids’ hands; otherwise it is fairly easy to navigate.
-Take the trail in a circle for a different view as you go back to the main road.
-I highly recommend this in the winter to avoid the crowds and the view is stunning!
-I can’t wait to go back again.
-For more about this waterfall hiking adventure read our blog.
+To reach Watson Falls, the state’s third-highest at nearly 300 feet, we traversed a nice, easy trail for everyone, with a couple of spots where we held the kids’ hands; otherwise, it is fairly easy to navigate.
+Take the 0.8-mile loop trail in a circle for a different view as you go back to the main road.
+I highly recommend this in the winter to avoid the crowds, and the view is stunning.

 Toketee Falls

-Probably my favorite trail yet!
-And it’s pretty iconic.
-There is so much to see on your way to Toketee Falls.
-The trail takes you along a beautiful gorge that makes you want to take a dip on a warm summer’s day.
-I can’t wait to go back again.
+Probably my favorite trail, there is so much to see on your way to iconic Toketee Falls.
+The 0.4-mile-long trail takes you along a beautiful gorge that makes you want to take a dip on a warm summer’s day.

 Fall Creek Falls

-The trailhead for Fall Creek Falls is a little bit of a trek in but it is a magnificent hike following Fall Creek through an enchanting trail of moss-covered walls called the “squeeze play rocks.”
-We were told if you continue up the path you can see the top tier of the falls that we didn’t do… once again we have something to go back to explore another day!
-I can’t wait to go back again.
+The trailhead for Fall Creek Falls is a little bit of a trek in, but it is a magnificent hike following Fall Creek through an enchanting trail of moss-covered walls called the “squeeze-play rocks” because of their configuration.
+Continue up the path by the waterfall if you want to see the top tier of the falls.

 Susan Creek Falls

-Susan Creek Falls was one of the longer trails that we have taken but it’s a very family-friendly route with flora and fauna plaques along the way.
-Ilias read every one.
-It was another waterfall that the kids enjoyed because we could get up close and personal.
+Susan Creek Falls was one of the longer trails (about a mile) that we have taken, but it’s a very family-friendly route with interpretive signs about flora and fauna along the way.
+The kids loved this one because we could get up close to the falls.